Familiarize yourself with the elements of your roof and the language of roofing.

 in new nails, and cover the old holes and the heads of the new nails with

 roofing cement.
 If asphalt composite shingles are merely warped, hold them

 flat with a spot of roofing cement about the size of a quarter.

-If it is necessary to replace a shingle, that is more difficult.
+Replacing a shingle, if necessary, is more difficult.
 Very carefully

+lift

-lift the shingles that lie over the bad shingle, remove the nails holding
+the shingles that lie over the bad shingle, remove the nails holding the

-the bad shingle, remove the shingle, insert a new one, and replace the
+bad shingle, remove the shingle, insert a new one, and replace the nails.

-If you have a small defect at a bubble in a built-up roof, you may be able
+If there is a small defect at a bubble in a built-up roof, you may be able

-to cure it by slitting the bubble, cleaning out under the bubble with a
+to repair it by slitting the bubble, cleaning out under the bubble with

 bubble down, driving in a row of nails on each side of the slit, and then